The full list of changes can be found in the Federal Register Notice. Here are highlights of the changes:

 - Exporter Name: Name of Exporter.

-- Manufacturer Name: Name of manufacturer(s) of the product(s) or shipper(s).
+- Manufacturer Name: Name of manufacturer(s) of the product(s).
 May list multiple manufacturers or as unknown.

 - Country of Origin: Country in which the product(s) were manufactured.
 Please spell out country name (no abbreviations).